Remarks on 1-motivic sheaves: Further results on --motivic sheaves.

 \begin{remark} The previous Proposition also holds for the categories $\Shv_1^\et$ and $\Shv_1^\et[1/p]$.
-Hence an \'etale sheaf $\mathcal F$ on ${\bf Sm}/k$ is $1$--motivic in the sense of \cite{BVK} if and only if $\mathcal F$ fits into a diagram as above with $F_0$ a smooth commutative $k$-group and $F_1$ discrete.
-Indeed in \cite{BVK}, 3.7.5 it is shown that one can always find such a presentation with $F_0$ a split extension of its component group by its identity component.
-Furthermore, in \cite{BVK}, 1.3.8 it is shown that the \'etale sheaves associated to the group schemes $F_0, F_1$ in \eqref{dia.def} are objects of the category ${\rm HI}_\et$, \ie homotopy invariant \'etale sheaves with transfers over $k$.
+Hence an \'etale sheaf $\mathcal F$ on ${\bf Sm}/k$ is $1$--motivic in the sense of \cite{BVK} if and only if $\mathcal F$ fits into a diagram as above with $F_1$ discrete and $F_0$ a smooth commutative $k$-group with semiabelian identity component.
+Indeed in \cite{BVK}, 3.7.5, it is shown that one can always find such a presentation with $F_0$ a split extension of its component group by its identity component.
+Furthermore, in \cite{BVK}, 1.3.8, it is shown that the \'etale sheaves associated to the group schemes $F_0, F_1$ in \eqref{dia.def} are objects of the category ${\rm HI}_\et$, \ie homotopy invariant \'etale sheaves with transfers over $k$.
 One can then construct a functor $\rho\colon \Shv_1^\et \to {\rm HI}_\et$ mapping $\mathcal F$ to $\coker(F_1\to F_0)$.
 As a sheaf, this cokernel is still $\mathcal F$ and by \cite{BVK}, 3.8.2, its transfer structure does not depend on the presentation.
 Inverting $p$-multiplications, the functor $\rho$ induces the full embedding $\Shv_1:=\Shv_1^\et[1/p] \to {\rm HI}_\et[1/p]$ studied in \cite{BVK}, 3.8.1. \end{remark}